dalibo/temboard/docs/configuration.rst

 temBoard agent always searches for a directory whose name is built with the config file and the ``.d`` suffix.
-Thus the default config directory is ``/etc/temboard-agent/temboard-agent.conf.d``. temBoard agent reads only files suffixed with ``.conf``. temBoard agent reads files in POSIX sort order : uppercase precedes lowercase.
+Thus the default config directory is ``/etc/temboard-agent/temboard-agent.conf.d``. temBoard agent reads only files suffixed with ``.conf``. temBoard agent reads files in POSIX sort order: uppercase precedes lowercase.

-Configuration file is mendatory while configuration directory may not exist.
+The configuration file is mandatory.
+The configuration directory is optional.

 The configuration file is in `INI-style format